isaiah-parton/onyx/README.md

 ## Design theory

 This is not a framework, there is no immediate-mode DOM, this library only provides layer and layout stacks along with procedures for initializing and displaying widgets.
+The visual style is more-less fixed with only color schemes, fonts and some layout settings being mutable.
+This is designed specifically for my own desktop apps.

 My goal for this library is that less would be more; provide the user with sufficient low-level procedures that any layout is possible with a little cleverness.